Road Tolls Slovenia | Driver's Guide 2026

 • distance travelled,

-• vehicle category (number of axles),
+• vehicle category based on the number of axles,

 • EURO emission class.

-You can calculate your cost using the official Dars toll calculator.
+You can estimate the route cost using the official DarsGO toll calculator.

-Road tolls in Slovenia | Discounts and Exemptions
+Road tolls in Slovenia | Discounts and exemptions

 The following vehicles are exempt from tolls in Slovenia:

-• Foreign military vehicles on peacekeeping missions,
+• foreign military vehicles taking part in peacekeeping missions,

-• Vehicles with humanitarian aid,
+• vehicles carrying humanitarian aid,

-• Large families (4+ children under 18) – may claim 50% refund on a class 2B vignette.
+• large families – if conditions are met, they may claim a partial refund on a class 2B vignette.

 Toll control in Slovenia